 “What should I do about my FR44 if I move to another state?”
 Virginia and Florida have a separate certificate, FR44, which is only for DUI convictions.
 These are the only states with the FR44 certificate.
 If you have FR44 insurance and move outside these states, your FR44 certificate can’t be transferred.
 You’ll need to keep your Florida or Virginia FR44 certificate in force for the time required.
 Whether to buy auto insurance in your new state depends on whether you own a vehicle or not.

 “Do I have to keep my FR44 if I move out of state?” is a question we’re frequently asked by Florida and Virginia residents.
 And it’s a valid question, because Florida and Virginia are the only states that require an FR44 specifically for DUI or DWI license suspensions. (more…)

-If you own a motorcycle and need to file a Virginia FR44 Insurance certificate after a DUI violation, it may surprise you that you can obtain Virginia FR44 motorcycle insurance.
-There aren’t many insurance providers that will endorse an FR44 certificate to a motorcycle insurance policy – but UltraCar Insurance does! (more…)
+If you own a motorcycle and need to file a Virginia FR44 Insurance certificate, you can obtain Virginia FR44 motorcycle insurance.
+UltraCar Insurance can endorse your FR44 certificate to a motorcycle insurance policy. (more…)

 The simple answer to what is FR44 is that it’s a certificate of financial responsibility required for license reinstatement after DUI/DWI offenses.
 Just two states require FR44 certificates specifically for DUI/DWI offenses – Florida and Virgina.
 Virgina was the first state that introduced the FR-44 on January 1, 2008, and Florida became the second state to adopt the FR-44 for approving license reinstatements connected to alcohol or drug related traffic offenses. (more…)